klaxurit/JuncaHugo_8_04012023-/contrib.md

 ## Rules to follow 📚

 - Code must be in compliance with Symfony standards
+- Code must be indented with 4 spaces tab size
 - Comments and documentation must be in English
 - Changes must be tested and functional ( run all test: ```make tests```)